vtintillier/cf-java-logging-support/README.md

 All in all, you should do the following:

-* make up your mind which features you actually need,
+1. Make up your mind which features you actually need.
-* adjust your Maven dependencies accordingly,
+2. Adjust your Maven dependencies accordingly.
-* pick your favorite logging implementation, and
+3. Pick your favorite logging implementation.
+And
-* adjust your logging configuration accordingly.
+4. Adjust your logging configuration accordingly.

-Say, you want to make use of the *servlet filter* feature, then you need to add the following dependency to your POM with property `cf-logging-version` referring to the latest nexus version (currently `2.2.3`):
+Let's say you want to make use of the *servlet filter* feature, then you need to add the following dependency to your POM with property `cf-logging-version` referring to the latest nexus version (currently `2.2.3`):

 ```xml
 <properties>